 2) Counter Leg Lifts

-Rather than lying on your side on the floor, use leg lifts to help prepare your core for speedy delivery and a recovery by standing at your counter.
+Rather than lying on your side on the floor, use leg lifts to help prepare your core for speedy delivery and recovery by standing at your counter.
 Stand tall with feet hip-width apart using a counter for balance only as necessary.
-With your knees softly unlocked and abs gently engaged slowly lift your right leg on an inhale while keeping the knee pointed toward the counter and your foot flexed to stretch your calf.
+With your knees softly unlocked and abs gently engaged, slowly lift your right leg on an inhale while keeping the knee pointed toward the counter and your foot flexed to stretch your calf.
 Pause at the top for three seconds and then lower down on an exhale.
 Repeat 10-20 times on each side.

 3) Counter Push-Ups with Leg Extension